Ways to Give

 Donate books, art, antiques, equipment, or other personal property to support Middlebury and gain significant tax advantages.
 Middlebury may elect to use these to further its mission or to sell the property and use the proceeds for its mission.

-- Enjoy the satisfaction in making a significant gift without adversely affecting your cash flow
+- Enjoy the satisfaction of making a significant gift without adversely affecting your cash flow.

 Q UK Trust